fireproofsocks/dto/CONTRIBUTING.md

 Thank you for taking the time to file a bug report!
 Every bug report needs to provide the exact steps to replicate a problem AND it needs to clarify what was the _expected_ result compared to what was the _expected_ result.
 Please include your sample code and err on the side of being too verbose.
+Thanks!

 ## Features